CharleyShattuck/Steno-Keyboard-Arduino/README.md

 Interpreter.ino: Unrelated project.
 A Forth style interpreter.

 Also M0-Forth is a Forth in C for an Arm Arduino, in development.

+M0-Forth is now an abandoned first try.
+Cortex-Forth is simpler and more efficient.
+Also, I think, easier to explain.